golightstream/lightstream-prism-dns/plugin/metrics/README.md

 * `proto` which holds the transport of the response ("udp" or "tcp")
 * The address family (`family`) of the transport (1 = IP (IP version 4), 2 = IP6 (IP version 6)).
 * `type` which holds the query type.
-It holds most common types (A, AAAA, MX, SOA, CNAME, PTR, TXT, NS, SRV, DS, DNSKEY, RRSIG, NSEC, NSEC3, IXFR, AXFR and ANY) and "other" which lumps together all other types.
+It holds most common types (A, AAAA, MX, SOA, CNAME, PTR, TXT, NS, SRV, DS, DNSKEY, RRSIG, NSEC, NSEC3, HTTPS, IXFR, AXFR and ANY) and "other" which lumps together all other types.

 If monitoring is enabled, queries that do not enter the plugin chain are exported under the fake